TAMRA-Ub-VME

 Description

-TAMRA-Ub-VME (UbiQ-050) is a potent, irreversible and specific inhibitor of deubiquitylating enzymes (DUBs), which is labeled on the N-terminus with a 5-carboxytetramethylrhodamine (TAMRA) dye.
-This ubiquitin-based activity probe can be used for activity profiling experiments and the control of DUB inhibitor specificity.
-Whereas the first-generation activity probes (such as HA tagged Ub-VME) require immunoblotting for detection, the second-generation TAMRA-Ub-VME probe allows detection of DUB labeling by in-gel fluorescence.
+UbiQ-050 is an activity-based probe for deubiquitinating enzymes (DUBs).
+It is based on ubiquitin functionalised with a C-terminal electrophilic vinyl methyl ester (VME) and N-terminal 5-carboxytetramethylrhodamine dye.
+It can be used for activity profiling experiments and the control of DUB inhibitor specificity.
+Whereas the first-generation activity-based probes (such as HA tagged Ub-VME) require immunoblotting for detection, the second-generation TAMRA-Ub-VME probe allows detection of DUB labeling by in-gel fluorescence.

 Additional information